-More than 100 incurable diseases result from autoimmunity, and their incidence in the community is growing.
-Without a cure, everyone with an autoimmune disease endures a difficult diagnostic journey with GPs and specialists.
-Even once a diagnosis is made, the root cause remains unsolved.
+More than 100 different chronic, incurable diseases result from autoimmunity, and the list is growing along with their incidence.
+Without a cure, each of these autoimmune diseases involves a difficult diagnostic odyssey with GPs and different specialists.
+Even after a diagnosis is made, what remains unsolved is the root cause for the immune system going rogue.

 Hope Research will deliver hope to the 1 in 8 Australians living with autoimmune disease.

 Garvan’s Professor Chris Goodnow believes there may be a common cause underlying autoimmune diseases.
 These are ‘rogue clones’ – rogue immune cells circulating and causing tissue and organ damage as the body attacks itself.
 These rogue clones then circulate and replicate in the blood.

 Hope Research will identify bad mutations in cells (which result in rogue cells), and use brand new sophisticated cellular genomic technology to determine exactly what each cell is doing, instead of guessing by studying large groups of cells.

 We can then pinpoint chinks in the armour of the rogue clones, hopefully making them susceptible to new drugs and immunotherapy.

 Work to identify rogue clones from patients suffering from lupus and Sjögren's syndrome is underway.
 It is already clear these rogue cells may be identified by unique characteristics and may be targeted in ways that current treatments do not offer.

 The team are applying their early findings fore more than 42 common and debilitating autoimmune diseases.